-As part of the healing process, the area around your surgery site may fill with fluid or blood.
-To remove this, your surgeon may have inserted a small wound drain during the operation.
+As part of the healing process, the area around your new knee joint may fill with fluid or blood.
+To remove this, your surgeon may have inserted one or two small wound drains during the operation.
 If you have a drain, you will see a small tube leading from your wound to a container which hangs at the side of your bed.
 This is removed 24-48 hours after your operation.